 In studies that measure emotional well-being, people with unresolved GERD often report worse scores than those with other chronic diseases, like diabetes, high blood pressure, peptic ulcer, or angina.
 Yet, nearly half of acid reflux sufferers do not recognize it as a disease.

 It is usually accompanied by obvious common symptoms but may occur in the absence of obvious symptoms.
 If ignored or not appropriately treated, it can lead to more serious complications.
-Most people with GERD have mild disease that can be controlled through lifestyle changes and medication.
+Most people with gastroesophageal reflux disease have mild disease that can be controlled through lifestyle changes and medication.

-If you suspect you may have GERD, the first step is to consult a physician to obtain an accurate diagnosis.
-Recognize that GERD is a generally treatable disease.
+If you suspect you may have gastroesophageal reflux disease, the first step is to consult a physician to obtain an accurate diagnosis.
+Recognize that gastroesophageal reflux disease is a generally treatable disease.
 Then work in partnership with your physician to initiate the best available treatment plan for you.

 Explore more topics